cdklabs/cdk-stacksets/API.md

 ```

 - *Type:* aws-cdk-lib.aws_s3.IBucket[]
-- *Default:* No Bucket provided and Assets will not be supported.
+- *Default:* No Buckets provided and Assets will not be supported.

-A Bucket can be passed to store assets, enabling StackSetStack Asset support.
+An array of Buckets can be passed to store assets, enabling StackSetStack Asset support.

+One Bucket is required per target region.
+The name must be `${assetBucketPrefix}-<region>`, where
+`<region>` is the region targeted by the StackSet.

 ---